thompsonsed/pycoalescence/docs/pycoalescence.rst

 Key submodules
 ''''''''''''''

-These are the most important modules for running and analysing spatially-explicit neutral models, and are most likely to be used directly.
+These are the most important modules for running and analysing spatially explicit neutral models, and are most likely to be used directly.

 simulation module